LNSterne/Water-Meter/README.md

 # Water-Meter
 Water meter for home use as an IoT device

 A water meter that was attached to a velocity flow meter and powered by AC power.
-The device controls a normally open solinoid valve which closed when a leak was detected.
+The device controls a normally open solenoid valve which closed when a leak was detected.
 The water meter was designed to be installed on the main water pipe leading to the property.

 The device is no longer is in use as I am no longer living at the property.
 There are different iterations of the water meter, the latest works with a SQL server which then displays information on a self hosted website